-The University of Michigan Museum of Natural History re-opened in their new building on April 14, 2019.
-Most of the museum is open now.
-The rest of the museum opened on November 10, 2019.
+The University of Michigan Museum of Natural History re-opened in their new building on April 14, 2019 with phase one exhibits and the rest of the museum opening on November 10, 2019.

 We made an initial visit on a day off in April 2019.
-Check out this video from that visit.
+Check out this video from that visit (reminder this was 2019 before social distancing and masks).

 UM Museum of Natural History Exhibits